deepesh611/Eagle-Encryptor/README.md

 4. **MySQL Integration:**

-   - The list of files, along with their details, is stored in a MySQL database for efficient & secure organization and easy retrieval.
+   - The list of files, along with their details, is stored in a MySQL database for efficient & secured organization and easy retrieval.